KuhlTime/bachelor-thesis/content/02_fundamentals.md

 "In 1986, NIOSH issued an alert which concluded that ‘More than 60% of confined space fatalities occur among would-be rescuers’ (NIOSH, 1986).
 The sample size used to produce this alert was very small and had no stated selection criteria. [...] rescuer fatalities was much lower, and no more than 17% of all deaths" @selmon_2019_workrelated.

 Because of the strict regulations put into place by the Canadian Government, deputy Chief K. Bellefleur can not remember a time when there has been any accident in Campbell River in the last 5 years.
-Most fatalities he says happen due to a lack of carelessness. @bellefleur_2022_in
+Most fatalities he says happen due to a lack of carefulness. @bellefleur_2022_in

 <!--
  | Year | Casualties |